jcgneto/salmonella_usa_database/README.md

 ## Objectives

-* Population genomics analysis of S.Typhimurium isolated from United States (entire NCBI database) -- isolates of S. Typhimurium will be filtered from this database (https://www.ncbi.nlm.nih.gov/pathogens/isolates/#/search/taxgroup_name:%22Salmonella%20enterica%22)
+* Population genomics analysis of all serovars of S. Enterica isolated from United States (entire NCBI database) -- isolates will be filtered from SRA database)

-* Genome-wide association study to identify genomic events separating major ribotypes vs others
+* Genome-wide association study to identify genomic events separating major BAPS clusters vs others

 ### Computational approach

 1. Download all paired-ended Illumina reads to the HCC cluster
 2. Quality check and trim reads (the scalability of this step will be tested as we move along)
 3. Assembly with Spades
-4. Assemblies QC with quast
+4. Assemblies QC with quast and filter out low quality genomes using customed python scripts
 5. Annotation with Prokka
 6. Pangenome analysis with Roary
-7. Phylogenetics with ggtree
+7. Phylogenetics with fasttree and raxml
-8. ST and ribotype calls with customed scripts
+8. ST calls using mlst
+9. plasmifinder to find plasmid
+10. mlst to find resistance, virulence, and plasmid related genes
+11. BAPS analysis of pop structure
+12. snp-sites to filter snps
+13. gubbins to find regions of recombination
-9. k-mer based GWAS using pyseer, R (libraries to be cited), scoary, and neptune
+14. k-mer based GWAS using pyseer
-10. k-mer mapping to reference genome (may consider mapping to a pangenome)
+15. Using pegasus to integrate the pipeline

 #### GWAS approach